 Note: The detailed examination schedule is announced one week before the contest date.

-The Singapore and Asian Schools Math Olympiad 2024 (SASMO) welcomes students from various academic levels to participate in the competition.
-Specifically, SASMO is open to students in Primary 1 to 6, Secondary 1 to 4, and JC1/2 (Grades 1 to 12 for international school students).
+The Singapore and Asian Schools Math Olympiad 2025 (SASMO) invites students at different levels of study to take part in the competition.
+More specifically, SASMO invites Primary 1 to 6, Secondary 1 to 4, and JC1/2 (Grades 1 to 12 for international school students) students to join the competition.

 During the contest, participants are allocated a total of 90 minutes to complete the examination.
 The paper is divided into two sections, each with a different set of questions: